An Equidistribution Result For Dynamical Systems on the Berkovich Projective Line: Conventions and Notation

 \subsection{Formal Structure of $\pberk$}

 One way to obtain $\pberk$ is by gluing together two copies of the affine Berkovich line over $K$, denoted $\aberk$.
 The space $\aberk$ is the collection of equivalence classes of multiplicative seminorms on $K[T]$ that extend the absolute value $\lvert\cdot\rvert$ on $K$.
 Among these there are two evident seminorms: the evaluation seminorm, given $[f]_a:= |f(a)|$ for a fixed $a\in K$, and disc seminorms, $[f]_{D(a,r)}:= \sup_{x\in D(a, r)}|f(x)|$.
-The fundamental insight of Berkovich was that any equivalence class of seminorms $[\cdot]_x$ can be obtained as a limit of disc seminorms associated to a nested, decreasing sequence of discs $D(a_i, r_i)\supseteq D(a_{i+1}, r_{i+1})\supseteq...$; more concretely: It can be shown that the points in $\aberk$ fall into one of four classes: \begin{itemize} \item[-] Type I points correspond to the evaluation seminorms described above.
-In this way, we often consider them as the points of $K$ lying in $\aberk$. \item[-] Type II points correspond to disc seminorms whose discs have radius $r\in |K^\times|$. \item[-] Type III points correspond to disc seminorms whose discs have radii that do not lie in $|K^\times|$. \item[-] Type IV points serve to `complete' the space in some sense; they correspond to sequences of discs whose intersection is empty but for which the associated limit of disc seminorms converges to a strictly positive value. $\aberk$ will not have any type IV points if the field $K$ is spherically complete. \end{itemize}
+Any equivalence class of seminorms $[\cdot]_x$ can be obtained as a limit of disc seminorms associated to a nested, decreasing sequence of discs $D(a_i, r_i)\supseteq D(a_{i+1}, r_{i+1})\supseteq...$ (see \cite{BR} Theorem 2.2, which is a generalization of Berkovich's Classification Theorem, \cite{Ber}); more concretely: The resulting seminorm falls into one of four classes: \begin{itemize} \item[-] Type I points correspond to the evaluation seminorms described above.
+In this way, we often consider them as the points of $K$ lying in $\aberk$. \item[-] Type II points correspond to disc seminorms whose discs have radius $r\in |K^\times|$. \item[-] Type III points correspond to disc seminorms whose discs have radii that do not lie in $|K^\times|$. \item[-] Type IV points serve to `complete' the space in some sense; they correspond to sequences of discs whose intersection is empty. $\aberk$ will not have any type IV points if the field $K$ is spherically complete. \end{itemize}

-We often denote type II and type III points by $\zeta_{D(a, r)}$ or $\zeta_{a,r}$ where $D(a, r)$ is the associated disc.
-Among these, we distinguish the point $\zetaG := \zeta_{D(0,1)}$ corresponding to the unit disc in $K$; the associated seminorm is the classical Gauss norm on $K[T]$ and so we call $\zetaG$ the Gauss point.
+Type II and type III points are denoted by $\zeta_{D(a, r)}$ or $\zeta_{a,r}$ where $D(a, r)$ is the associated disc.
+Among these, we distinguish the point $\zetaG := \zeta_{D(0,1)}$ corresponding to the unit disc in $K$; the associated seminorm is the classical Gauss norm on $K[T]$ and so $\zetaG$ is referred to as the Gauss point.
 We define the space $\hberk$, the Berkovich hyperbolic space, to be the collection of type II, III and IV points.